aj-mspaint/ColourSensorPrototype/README.md

 # ColourSensorPrototype
-A colour sensor created using an Arduino UNO, a photoresistor, and an RGB led.
+A colour sensor created using an Arduino UNO, a photoresistor, and an RGB LED.